triciabrown/CS5287_fork_master/CA1/applications/vm-4-homeassistant/SETUP_GUIDE.md

 ### 🔍 **Troubleshooting**

 If sensors don't appear:
-1. Check MQTT integration: **Settings → Integrations → MQTT**
+1. **MQTT should be automatically configured** - check **Settings → Integrations → MQTT**
-2. Verify broker connection: `mosquitto_pub -h localhost -t test -m "hello"`
+2. Verify broker connection: `mosquitto_pub -h YOUR_PUBLIC_IP -t test -m "hello"`
 3. Check processor logs: `docker logs processor-plant-processor-1`
+4. If MQTT integration is missing, it will be automatically configured on next restart

 ### 📱 **Mobile Access**